aleph2c/miros/doc/patterns.rst

   time.sleep(5)
   pp(chart.spy())

-I have highlighted the :term:`illegal transition<Illegal Transition>`.
+I have highlighted the :term:`illegal transitions<Illegal Transition>`.

 If we run the code we will see: